-Loan Type #5: United States Department of Agriculture Loans
+5. United States Department of Agriculture Loans

 If you aren't a veteran or a veteran's surviving spouse, the best mortgage loan rates available to you are in USDA loans, residential mortgages backed by the U.S. Department of Agriculture as part of its Rural Development Guaranteed Housing Loan program.
 This loan program targets homebuyers with low to average income for the area.
 It offers loans with nothing down, reduced mortgage insurance and below-market mortgage rates, some 0.5 to 0.75 percent lower than FHA loan programs and conventional loans.

 This loan program was created to encourage home ownership and economic activity outside of major urban areas, so buyers in San Francisco or New York will have to look elsewhere.
 For a home purchase to be eligible for a USDA mortgage, both the homebuyer and the real estate must qualify.
 The home must be intended as a primary residence, and it must be located in a rural area as defined by the USDA, usually meaning a town with a population of less than 20,000.
-The buyer's income must be within 15 percent of the local median income, and the credit score should be at least 640.
+The buyer's income must not exceed 115 percent of the local median income, and the credit score should be at least 640.

 The USDA offers protection to mortgage lenders in case a borrower defaults, but the USDA requires mortgage insurance to back up its guarantee.
 The insurance is based on the outstanding loan and requires a 1 percent upfront fee and a 0.35 percent annual fee (paid monthly).
-For example, a home purchaser with a USDA loan of $100,000 would pay an upfront mortgage insurance fee of $1,000 plus a monthly payment of $29.17 for the mortgage insurance.

-Loan Type #6: Fixed-Rate Mortgages
+6. Fixed-Rate Mortgages

 Another major divide between mortgage loans is how the interest on it is calculated.
 Monthly mortgage payments include a pay down of principal (the amount you borrowed and are required to pay back) as well as an interest payment — with the exception of an interest-only mortgage, where the buyer pays back the interest first and then tackles the principal.
 The two common types of interest are fixed-rate and adjustable-rate mortgages.
 Each has its advantages.